seqan/vaquita/README.md

     mkdir vaquita-build && cd vaquita-build
     cmake ../vaquita && make vaquita -j 4

-Vaquita supports GCC≥4.9 and Clang≥3.8.
+Vaquita supports `GCC≥4.9` and `Clang≥3.8`.

 Usage
 -----------------
     vaquita call -r [reference.fa] [input.bam] > [output.vcf]

 * the `.bam` file must be sorted by coordinates. eg. `samtools sort`.
-You can find more options using `vaquita call --help.`
+You can find more options using `vaquita call --help`.

 Citation
 -----------------
-Vaquita will be presented in [WABI 2017](http://www.acm-bcb.org/WABI/2017/index.php) in Boston.
+Vaquita will be presented in [WABI 2017](http://www.acm-bcb.org/WABI/2017/index.php) in Boston, and not published in a journal, yet.
-[This repositorty](https://github.com/seqan/vaquita) contains all the scripts that I used for benchmakring.
+You can find all the scripts and information about raw datasets that I used for benchmarking at [this repository](https://github.com/xenigmax/vaquita_WABI2017).

 Contact
 -----------------